-The Division of Facilities PlanningOffice of Capital Projects will timely review and provide comment and recommendations to the Project Review Committee for each of the above phases of design.
-The Project Review Committee will at its discretion, approve the development plans as submitted, approve the design with stipulations, or reject the design with stipulations for revision and resubmittal
+The Office of Capital Projects will timely review and provide comment and recommendations to the Project Review

+Committee for each of the above phases of design.
+The Project Review Committee will at its discretion, approve the development plans as submitted, approve the design with stipulations, or reject the design with stipulations for revision and resubmittal.

 Private partner developers should not proceed with the project beyond the approved phase.
-In addition to coordinating with The University of Tennessee's Division of Facilities Planning Office of Capital Projects, privately developed commercial buildings must meet all requirements contained in Knoxville-Knox County development codes and regulations, including the project development review process established by the Knoxville-Knox County Planning Commission, City Engineering Department, and City Building Codes, Permits and Inspections Department.
+In addition to coordinating with The University of Tennessee's Office of Capital Projects, privately developed commercial buildings must meet all requirements contained in Knoxville-Knox County development codes and regulations, including the project development review process established by the Knoxville-Knox County Planning Commission, City Engineering Department, and City Building Codes, Permits and Inspections Department.